This article will discuss the psychology of moods and where good and bad moods come from.

 Though you can experience different kinds of distinct, well-known emotions your mood can be broadly classified as good and bad.
 Good mood that feels good and bad mood that feels bad.

 At any given time, if a person is experiencing a mood then it’s either a good mood or a bad mood.
-In the article Why emotions exist: The purpose of emotions, I threw light on the concept of positive and negative emotions.
+In the article on the function of emotions, I threw light on the concept of positive and negative emotions.
 The story is pretty much the same when it comes to moods.

 In reality, there are no good and bad moods.
 There are just moods that create an emotional state in us with the end-goal of enabling our survival, reproduction, and well-being.
 Bad moods we call bad because we don’t like experiencing them and the moods we like to experience we call good moods.